YorkJong/pyPicCrop/README.md

 ```

 * Symbol `#` is the comment prefix.
-* A source file following multiple target files
+* A source file follows multiple target files
-* Each target begens with a x-coordinate, a y-coordinate, width, and height.
+* Each target begens with a x-coordinate, a y-coordinate, a width, and a height.

 # Command Line #